joernio/flatgraph/README.md

 In this specific case, it is essential to be able to talk about the generated code, and track its changes over time.
 This would be a royal pain if the generated code only existed after a successful build.

+# What JDK does OverflowDBv2 support?
+The build targets JDK8, so that's the minimum version.
+The build itself requires JDK11+.
+However in any case it is highly encouraged to use a modern JVM, such as JDK20.